tsfloss/Gym-LunarLander-v2/README.md

 ```
 train(training_episodes)
 ```
-The model trains until all episodes have passed or until the problem is considered solved, when 100 subsequent episodes have an average reward of 200.
+The model trains until all episodes have passed or until the problem is considered solved, when 100 subsequent episodes have a mean reward (rolling mean reward) of 200.
 Once done, the model will be saved to a file.

 ## Testing
 Once the model is trained or a saved model is preset.
 It can be tested for a number of test_episodes by: